 People can take over-the-counter pain relievers that contain acetaminophen, such as Tylenol.
 However, they should avoid taking nonsteroidal anti-inflammatory drugs (NSAID), such as ibuprofen and aspirin, as these can make symptoms worse.

 People who have Crohn’s disease often require surgery.
-One study found that nearly 60% of people with Crohn’s disease had surgery within 20 years of diagnosis.
+One study found that nearly

 A doctor may recommend surgery if a person has: